Greentea Peng: 2016–2019: Sensi, Rising and rise to popularity

 After staying in Mexico for six months, Wells returned to London.
 She soon met her producer, Earbuds, and both began developing her debut six-track EP Sensi.
-Majority of the tracks in Sensi focused on her breakup with an ex, as well as a gradual withdrawal from marijuana.
+The majority of the tracks in Sensi focused on her breakup with an ex, as well as a gradual withdrawal from marijuana.
 She also wanted Sensi to reflect the emotions she had been harbouring and suppressing, as she stated that she made "something that sounds beautiful but contains some of that stickiness too".

-Her debut EP, Sensi, was released in October 2018.
+Her debut EP, Sensi, was released in October 2018 on TENNNN.
 Media figures noted the multiple genres incorporated within the record's sound, including R&B, hip hop and dub reggae.
 Soon after, Wells quickly started working on her next EP, Rising, again collaborating with Earbuds.
 In an MTV interview, she recalled being at her studio for a month, where she "banged out 15 tunes".

-On 17 June 2019, Wells' live performance of her Fred Cox produced single "Downers" was uploaded on the popular YouTube channel COLORS.
-Her performance had garnered her a bigger audience, as the video incurred 2.5 million in viewership by October.
-Following this success, her music video for the single "Mister Sun (miss da sun)" had premiered on her YouTube channel.
+On 17 June 2019, Wells' performance of her single "Downers" was uploaded on the popular YouTube channel COLORS.
+By October, the video had reached 2.5 million views.
+Following this success, her music video for the single "Mister Sun (miss da sun)" premiered on her YouTube channel.
 Directed by Felix Brady, the video became distinctly known for its "dreamlike, kaleidoscopic visuals", as Wells is depicted navigating through mirror portals into various environments.
-Then, on 1 November 2019, her second EP, Rising, had finally come out.
+On 1 November 2019, her second EP, Rising, came out on Different Recordings.

-Aside from music, she had partaken in promotional campaigns for a few clothing brands.
+Aside from music, she has partaken in promotional campaigns for a few clothing brands.
 In August 2019, she sported rainbow knitwear made by AGR designer, Alicia Robinson, for the Notting Hill Carnival.
 In October 2019 she was also part of a promotional campaign for the sportswear brand Adidas, featuring poster advertisements and commissioned remix collaborations between up and coming artists from around the world.